Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 The most important pipeline products include:

-• Science target images for each band and each target (files start with 'oussid*' in the root directory).
+• Science target images for each band and each target, and spectral line spws (if applicable) (files start with 'oussid*' in the root directory).
 These include the primary beam corrected tt0 image, tt1 (not primary beam corrected), pb (primary beam profile), clean mask, alpha (spectral index), and alpha.error (spectral index uncertainty) files.
-Note that when a very large number of pixels are used for the image (typicaly A and B configuration and/or high frequency data) images loaded in CASAviewer or CARTA may appear blank and simply need to be zoomed to find the sources(s).
+Note that when a very large number of pixels are used for the image (typically A and B configuration and/or high frequency data), images loaded in CASAviewer or CARTA may appear blank and simply need to be zoomed to find the sources(s).

 • If self-calibration was successful, a tar file (*.hifv_calimage_cont_selfcal.auxproducts.tgz) containing the gaintables and JSON files to enable reapplication of the self-calibration solutions to the data.